kexiZeroing/kexiZeroing.github.io/src/posts/understand-npm-concepts.md

 **devDependencies** are dependencies you only need during development, like compilers that take your code and compile it into javascript, test frameworks or documentation generators.
 They are not installed transitively (if A depends on B dev-depends on C, npm install on A will install B only). *Example: grunt, your project uses grunt to build itself*.

+- The `npm install` command will install both *devDependencies* and *dependencies*.
+With the `--production` flag or when the `NODE_ENV` environment variable is set to production `NODE_ENV=production npm install`, npm will not install modules listed in devDependencies.

+- Using the `npm uninstall --no-save` will tell npm not to remove the package from your `package.json` or `package-lock.json` files.

 **peerDependencies** are dependencies that your project hooks into, or modifies, in the parent project, usually a plugin for some other library.
 It is just intended to be a check, making sure that the project that will depend on your project has a dependency on the project you hook into.
-So if you make a plugin C that adds functionality to library B, then someone making a project A will need to have a dependency on B if they have a dependency on C. They are not installed, they are only checked for. *Example: your project adds functionality to grunt and can only be used on projects that use grunt*.
+So if you make a plugin C that adds functionality to library B, then someone making a project A will need to have a dependency on B if they have a dependency on C. *Example: your project adds functionality to grunt and can only be used on projects that use grunt*.

-The `npm install` command will install both *devDependencies* and *dependencies*.
-With the `--production` flag or when the `NODE_ENV` environment variable is set to production `NODE_ENV=production npm install`, npm will not install modules listed in devDependencies.

-In npm versions 3 through 6, `peerDependencies` were not automatically installed, and would raise a warning if an invalid version of the peer dependency was found in the tree. **As of npm v7, `peerDependencies` are installed by default.** If your dependency contains some `peerDependencies` that conflict with the root project's dependency, run `npm install --legacy-peer-deps` to tell npm to ignore peer deps and proceed with the installation anyway.
+In npm versions 3 through 6, `peerDependencies` were not automatically installed, and would raise a warning if an invalid version of the peer dependency was found in the tree. **As of npm v7, `peerDependencies` are installed by default.** (npm has a shortcut where it automatically install mandatory peer dependencies even if the parent package does not depend on them.)
+If your dependency contains some `peerDependencies` that conflict with the root project's dependency, run `npm install --legacy-peer-deps` to tell npm to ignore peer deps and proceed with the installation anyway.

-Using the `npm uninstall --no-save` will tell npm not to remove the package from your `package.json` or `package-lock.json` files.

 > `@npmcli/arborist` is the library that calculates dependency trees and manages the `node_modules` folder hierarchy for the npm command line interface.
 It's used in some tools like [npm-why](https://github.com/amio/npm-why) to help identify why a package has been installed.
 >